Selim Al Deen: Theater debut

 Deen's close study of European culture is reflected in his initial plays.
 His earlier works including Sharpa Bishawak Galpo, Jondis o Bibidho Balloon, O Mul Shomoshya, Karim Bawali'r Shotru o Mul Mukh Dekha, Charkakrar Documentary were cast in European format.

 However soon he realised that the tales of rural farmers are no less heroic than the Herculean feats of Achilles or Prometheus.
-This realisation changed his mindset and diverted his attention to the lives of his countrymen.
+This realisation was imbibed in him by his predecessor Natyaguru Nurul Momen.
+He changed his mindset and diverted his attention to the lives of his countrymen.

 Career

 Deen carried out extensive research for his doctoral dissertation in which he proved that the history of Bengali drama is older than that of European drama.
 He moved earth and heaven to collect data in support of his thesis.
 During 1977 to 1979, Selim Al-Deen studied Bengali Jatra which prompted him to write his first unique drama Kittonkhola.
 The success of Kittonkhola instilled in him enormous confidence that using tradition as the foundation was pregnant with success.